 By around four years old, your child will most likely have nailed rudimentary physical skills and be able to kick and throw balls.
 They can probably even distinguish sides of the body. (“Kick it with that leg, then the other one!”)
 This is a very imaginative age, and kids may make up weird stories or have imaginary friends.
 Their fine motor skills may have developed to the point they can start to hold a pencil and draw specific shapes.
 Preschoolers can also begin to describe their feelings and emotions during play.

-You can encourage child-centered learning with preschoolers with activities such as:
+You can encourage child-centred learning with preschoolers with activities such as:

 While the World Health Organisation (WHO) advises against screen time for children under two years old, you may start to introduce your preschooler to screen-based activities like online puzzles or drawing.
 Don’t overdo it, though — WHO guidelines suggest keeping it to one hour max at this age.
 And as we mentioned earlier, try to avoid violent video games.